YW Tech Lab

 What is YW Tech Lab?

-Upon completion of the online course, students will have opportunities to pursue full-time permanent employment, a paid internships, or freelance careers in technology through partnerships established by YWCA Evanston/North Shore.
-Students could also continue their education by participating in our Portfolio Workgroup or pursuing a Computer Information Systems Certificate, an Associate’s Degree, or a Bachelor’s Degree.
+Upon completion of the online course, students will have opportunities to pursue full-time permanent employment, paid internships, or freelance careers in technology through partnerships established by YWCA Evanston/North Shore.
+Students can also continue their education by participating in our Portfolio Workgroup or pursuing a Computer Information Systems Certificate, an Associate’s Degree, or a Bachelor’s Degree.

 - Free to participants

 - Completely virtual, online learning experience

 - financial coaching